What is the OGG Format?

 MP3 reduces the file size and maintains the original quality by means of lossy compression.
 Even though both MP3 and Vorbis OGG can reach a maximum bitrate of 320 KB/sec., Vorbis OGG sounds better than MP3.

 Why the quality difference?
 Because for all that Vorbis also encodes with lossy compression, it applies a more advanced encoding scheme, which results in higher sound quality.
+Moreover, OGG files usually have better quality sound than MP3 due to its more efficient compression codec.
+However, while MP3 works with a wider range of devices and operating systems, it’s worth noting that MP3 has a broader compatibility with platforms like Mac and iOS.
 Nonetheless, MP3 is preferred by many because it is compatible with all platforms.

 Here are the main differences between OGG and MP3: